- Technology helps enterprises build resilience and adapt to changes as new challenges are presented before CIOs

 - Regulatory compliance, redundancy and business continuity are top priorities for tech leaders as they extend digitization and modernization efforts.

-2021 has been the year of transition and as consumer confidence is returning, so is the spending and enterprises have started to look forward to shaping their futures in the global economy, adopting and levering digital technologies.
+2021 has been the year of transition.
+As consumer confidence and hence the IT spending is returning, enterprises have started to look forward to shaping their futures in the global economy, adopting and levering digital technologies.

 In the latest edition of “Digital Leaders Club”, curated by CORE Media and Google Cloud India, technology leaders discussed how enterprises are focusing on leveraging the existing capabilities and making them a part of the overall business functions, and looking at adopting technologies that help accelerate the business.

 “We have been hearing incredible stories of resilience from CIOs across sectors during these challenging times.
 They have taken a big leap in exploiting emerging technologies and leveraging Cloud for business continuity.
 Data is the new oil in the past few years.
 Today, IT leaders have an opportunity to transform the business through investments they make in data,” said Anoop Mathur, Founder & President, CORE Media, who moderated the discussion attended by CIOs from diverse backgrounds in the industry along with Google experts.